multi-build/multibuild/README.rst

 Configuration is by overriding the default build function, and defining a test function.

-The bash scripts are layered, in the sense that they are composed of a number scripts which are sourced in sequence, each one potentially overriding previous ones.
+The bash scripts are layered, in the sense that they are composed of a number of scripts which are sourced in sequence, each one potentially overriding previous ones.

 macOS